 It is out: Embodied Landscape

 Originally planned as part of the Arts Collaboratory spring season of interdisciplinary programming, Embodied Landscape has been reframed by Maryam Muliaee and Naila Ansari as a virtual experience and online exhibition.
 A collaborative multimedia production, the work is a reflection on Buffalo’s forgotten architecture ….

 The Price of Oil (2019): winner of the 4th Annual International Experimental Film Festival “The Unforeseen”!

-“The Price of Oil” (2019) was announced the winner of the 4th Annual International Experimental Film Festival “The Unforeseen” in Belgrade, Serbia.
-Thanks to CZKD Team and the jury members: Manja Ristić, Ivana Rajić and Luka Beslagic.
+“The Price of Oil” (2019) was announced as the winner of the 4th Annual International Experimental Film Festival “The Unforeseen” in Belgrade, Serbia.
+Thanks to CZKD Team and the jury members: Manja Ristić, Ivana Rajić, and Luka Beslagic.

 “The Price of Oil” has been awarded the jury’s “Mention” in the ninth edition of FIVA, the International Video Art Festival in Buenos Aires, Argentina.